junior-devleague/capstone/schools/waipahu-2017/class-briefing.md

    - Important Dates
      - 2/14: Blue Planet to meet with Company
      - 2/28: Deadline to meet with companies about reverse pitch

+# Class Recap - Week 24 - 2/14/2018 9:32am - 10:57am
+ Format of the class was as follows:
+   - Lanakila
+     - Getting SNS to work so they can send out mass sms messages
+     - Meeting with company Sunday 2/18 on skype 1pm
+   - Blue Planet
+     - Updated button clicker game to become more interactive
+     - Meeting with company Friday 2/16 at 10am in person
+   - Nordstrom
+     - loading s3 bucket with images then analyzing it with another image to get similar products
+     - Meeting with company Friday 2/16; time and location TBA

+   - Important Dates
+     - 2/28: Deadline to meet with companies about reverse pitch